 Millie gave me the Broccoli Salad recipe and a piece of advice.
 Approaching her eighth decade of life, her days were amazingly productive.
 She told me: slow and steady – don’t ever rush.
 You never get things done right and you just wear yourself out.
 Just know what you need to get done during the day and keep moving that direction.
 That motto is as valuable as the broccoli salad!

 Confession: Real bacon, freshly crisped, is definitely best.
 However, I may think I have a week’s worth of menus and ingredients ready to go, then a work schedule changes and it is two weeks before I get back on track with the cooking.
 Fuzzy bacon that didn’t get used in time – not good.
 So I keep pre packaged bacon on hand for times when life is a scramble, ready to measure out as needed.
 Never any blue fuzz.
+Be sure to buy the the real bacon crumbles though – not a substitute.
 Another money saving tip: julienne the thinner parts of the broccoli stem to add to the salad.
 The thick parts are tough and coarse, but the smaller parts are tender and tasty.
 You can also add ¼ cup shredded carrot (for Thanksgiving) or diced red pepper (for Christmas) to create a colorful salad for a special occasion.